klaytnbuildprogram/Task1-2-Klaytn-Docs-Translation/English/tutorials/countbapp/4-write-smart-contract.md

 }
 ```

-#### 4-2) Setup functions
+#### 4-2) Update functions
-To track last particpant's address, we should add a logic storing it to `lastParticipant` variable like below:
+To track the last particpant's address, we store the address to `lastParticipant` like the below:

 ```solidity
 pragma solidity 0.4.24;